 | 3+ months, strong reputation | 50–70/day | Established history supports this |

 The industry standard is 50 cold emails per mailbox per day.
-Stay at or below this number and you significantly reduce the risk of triggering Gmail or Outlook's automated spam detection.
+Stay at or below this number and you meaningfully reduce the risk of triggering Gmail or Outlook's automated spam detection.
 This is the number most experienced operators use as their ceiling.

 The math is simple: if you want to send 1,000 cold emails per day, you need at least 20–25 mailboxes running at 40–50 emails each.
 You need infrastructure to match your ambitions.